Project-Herophilus/Project-Herophilus-Assets/Platform-Content/Technical/BuildingUbuntuDevMachine.md

-Return to the <a href="https://project-herophilus.github.io/Project-Herophilus-Assets/" target="_blank">Main Page</a>
+Return to the <a href="https://github.com/Project-Herophilus" target="_blank">Main GitHub Org.
+Site</a>

 # Background
 The goal of this document is to help with the basics of installing an Ubuntu machine and the needed artifacts.
 We do not take a community position on the specific OS to leverage for development and implementation.
 Many resources have expressed happiness in the performance of Ubuntu overall.
+This guide has been used from Ubuntu 20 to Ubuntu 22

 # General Pre-Requisites
 After installing and setting up the system either on dedicated, virtual or IAAS based hardware then we recommend doing the following to ensure you have enough space and dont run into some basic issues.

 We would recommend that you implement directories outside of the /home directory to not run into substantial potential space issues with /home and so forth.
 What we have built out is directories for each of the following:
+- /Data
 - /Development
 - /OpenSourceTech
 - /RedHatTech - (If you download any supported RedHat Bits)